Ezku/equanimous-tribble/content/2-theoretical-framework/3-activity-theory.md

 2. \citet{engestrom1999perspectives}, activity theory: knowledge is embedded within practices.
 Overcoming tensions inherent in the activity is a source of innovation.
 3. \citet{bereiter2002education}, knowledge is expanded by manipulation of shared conceptual artefacts.
 The ability to extend and create novel artefacts is the source of innovation.

 Let's pick a perspective.
-Because we're looking at the daily as a practice and only incidentally at the system of boards, we might well do with Engeström's framework.
+Because we're focusing at the *daily* as a practice and only incidentally at the system of boards, we might well do with Engeström's framework.

 ## Activity theoretical perspective on innovation

 ### Principles of activity theory

-### Expansive learning in activity theory
+\citep{engestrom2001expansive}:

+> 1. Prime unit of analysis: an activity system seen in its relations to other activity systems
+> 2. Multi-voicedness
+> 3. Historicity
+> 4. Contradictions as sources of change
+> 5. Possibility of expansive transformations

+"Different activities are distinguished by their objects" \citep{kerosuo2010promoting}
+- this is a source of tension and contradictions

 ### Tensions, disturbances and contradictions as a source of innovation

+Developmental contradictions (Engeström 1987)
+Need state:
+- contradictions arise between elements of the activity system
+- developing contradictions first arise as errors, disturbances and indeterminate discontent

+Successful social processes of innovation can be enhanced through expansive learning (Engeström 1987)

+\citep{engestrom2000activity}:

+> Expansive cycle of learning actions:
+> 1. Questioning
+> 2a.
+Historical analysis
+> 2b.
+Actual-empirical analysis
+> 3. Modelling the new solution
+> 4. Examining the new model
+> 5. Implementing the new model
+> 6. Reflecting on the process
+> 7. Consolidating the new practice

+\citep{miettinen2006sources}
+- "construction of a shared object is essential to innovation and novelty"
+- "the formulation of a critical problem already implies the possibility and direction of the solution"